KennedyRyan-code/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths Counts the number of dirrectories in a Path 4-global_variables Lists environment variables 5-local_variables Lists all local variables and env var, and functions
+3-paths Counts the number of dirrectories in a Path 4-global_variables Lists environment variables 5-local_variables Lists all local variables and env var, and functions 8-true_knowledge Prints the results of addition of values with stored env var